makerdao/governance-manual/governance/gsm-exceptions.md

 The risk opened up by this exceptional functionality is that DAI withdrawals from Starknet to mainnet are unexpectedly blocked with circumstance or timing that benefits an attacker, and inconveniences others.

-### Debt Ceiling Breaker
+### Dynamic Debt Ceiling

-The `LINE_MOM` contract manages the breaker for the Debt Ceilings of a configurable subset of the vault types in the Maker Protocol.
+The `MCD_IAM_AUTO_LINE` contract manages the debt ceiling parameters for many of MakerDAO's vault types according to preset rules.

-This Debt Ceiling Breaker allows a successful governance proposal to reduce the debt ceilings of a pre-configured whitelist of vault types to zero without waiting for the [GSM Pause Delay](../parameter-index/core/param-gsm-pause-delay.md) to expire.

-The whitelist may be configured via a successful governance proposal, but must wait the GSM Delay before changes come into effect.
-At time of writing, the following vault types are whitelisted on the Debt Ceiling Breaker:
-* PSM (USDC) - `PSM-USDC-A`
-* PSM (PAX) - `PSM-PAX-A`
-* PSM (GUSD) - `PSM-GUSD-A`

-The Debt Ceiling Breaker affects both the Debt Ceiling and the Maximum Debt Ceiling of a given vault type when activated, disabling the Dynamic Debt Ceiling functionality for that vault type if previously active.

-In the event that external news impacts the value of a collateral, the market has a large lead on Governance in its ability to react and drain value from the Maker Protocol via minting DAI against the affected collateral due to the GSM Pause Delay.
-This is especially relevant in the case of vault types using a fixed oracle price.
-This exceptional functionality reduces the response time for enabled collaterals to the time taken for an executive vote to pass.
-This gives Governance a better chance to prevent bad debt in the Maker Protocol due to collapse in the value of a collateral.
+Keepers can use the contract to attempt to maintain a [Target Available Debt](../module-index/module-dciam.md) in a given vault type.
+The contract modifies the debt ceiling up or down to maintain a level of available debt.

+This functionality is exceptional so that the Maker protocol can react to changes in debt demand more quickly than waiting for the GSM delay.

-The risk opened up by this exceptional functionality is relatively small.
-If abused, it could prevent new DAI being minted from whitelisted vault types at a time when DAI is trading above its peg.
-This impact would last for at least the duration of the GSM Delay.
+The risk opened up by this exceptional functionality is a theoretical griefing attack on the IAM that prevents debt from being accessible in affected vault types.

 >Page last reviewed: 2022-11-25